cdibbs/simple-mapper/README.md

 [![Build Status](https://travis-ci.org/cdibbs/simple-mapper.svg?branch=master)](https://travis-ci.org/cdibbs/simple-mapper)

 # SimpleMapper
 Angular 2+ SimpleMapper provides object-to-object mapping.
 It can be used to map objects of any type, though the original intention was to provide a way to recursively map simple JSON objects into nested view models (thereby gaining the benefit of any view model methods, etc).

+## What it is not
+SimpleMapper is not a full-fledge mapper in the way of, for example, .NET's Automapper.
+There are no mapping profiles, and options are limited.

 # Setup